 The EM algorithm is in fact an iterative maximizer of

-which would be the log likelihood of $\mb I$ if the variables $D_t$ were independent and Poisson-distributed given $\mb I$.
+which is the log likelihood of $\mb I$ if the variables $D_t$ are independent and Poisson-distributed with mean $\mb I$.
 It is concave and thus every local maximum is a global maximum and the set of maximizers is convex.
 The acronym EM stands for expectation-maximization: The $k$-th iterate $\mb I^{(k)}$ maximizes